davidjdeg2/debtsapi/README.md

 README.md file:

-Contains documentation and instructions for setting up and using your debt tracking API. run.py file:
+Contains documentation and instructions for setting up and using your debt tracking API. main.py file:

-Acts as the entry point of your application.
+Acts as the entry point of the application.
 It initializes the Flask app and runs it using the Flask development server.